Let’s learn about RabbitMQ (a message broker) and some of the best hosting platforms available in the market.

 Get fully managed RabbitMQ clusters on your favorite cloud like AWS, GCP, Azure, DO, Alibaba, Heroku, IBM, and more with CloudAMQP.

-Scaling and adding nodes to an existing cluster is easy and that without downtime.
+Scaling and adding nodes to an existing cluster is easy and without downtime.
 With a multiple cloud platform combination, CloudAMQP is available in 101 regions.

 How about compliance?

-You are in good hand!
+You are in good hands!

 A2 is known for CMS hosting like WordPress, Joomla, Drupal.
 But do you know they offer affordable RabbitMQ hosting?

 You can get it started from as low as $5 a month.

 A2 will be a good choice for your hobby project.
 They let you manage RammitMQ through Webuzo.
 You can choose to host in the USA, Europe, or Asia data center.

 Its standard configuration includes the three data members configured to ensure it is highly available and designed to provide a 99.9 % uptime SLA.